- What personal information about you we may collect

 Use justification: legitimate interests (in order to allow us to change our business)

-- In connection with legal or regulatory obligations ► Law enforcement, regulators and the court service ► We may share your information with law enforcement, regulatory authorities, tax authorities, self regulatory organizations and officials, or other third parties when we are compelled to do so by a subpoena, court order, or similar legal procedure, or when we believe in good faith that the disclosure of personal information is necessary to prevent physical harm or financial loss, to report suspected illegal activity or to investigate violations of our customer agreement with you or any other applicable policies.
+- In connection with legal or regulatory obligations ► Law enforcement, regulators and the court service ► We may share your information with law enforcement, regulatory authorities, tax authorities (including the US Internal Revenue Service pursuant to the Foreign Account Tax Compliance Act, to the extent this applies), self regulatory organizations (such as those that operate virtual currency derivative exchanges) and officials, or other third parties when we are compelled to do so by a subpoena, court order, or similar legal procedure, or when we believe in good faith that the disclosure of personal information is necessary to prevent physical harm or financial loss, to report suspected illegal activity or to investigate violations of our Terms and Conditions or any other applicable policies.
 We may also use your personal information to otherwise comply with all applicable laws, regulations, rules, directives and orders.

 Use justification: legal obligations, legal claims, legitimate interests (to cooperate with law enforcement and regulatory authorities).
 Where this includes special categories of personal information, we will usually rely on legal claims, substantial public interests (processing for the prevention and detection of fraud/crime), or very rarely where necessary, explicit consent.